-Rehab is the first step on this journey.
+A stay in a rehab centre is the first step on this journey.

 This initial detox period will vary in duration from one individual to another, depending on frequency, recency, and amount of usage, together with the individual's history of addiction.

-Clinics near Morganstown will tend to tell you the night before what the next day’s activities will be, and where.
+Treatment clinics near Morganstown will tend to tell you the night before what the next day’s activities will be, and where.

-Who Is Likely To Benefit From Rehab?
+Who Is Best Suited To Rehab?

 Rehab means putting in the work necessary to get your life back, and with the support and help of a proper detox followed by therapy and other forms of support.

 Rehab clinics are designed for those willing to undertake the responsibility for their own lives and who know that they will gain the benefits once this is achieved.